-The 2021 financial statements of Women Giving Back were audited by other auditors whose report dated October 31, 2022, expressed an unmodified opinion on those audited financial statements.
-In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2021, is consistent, in all material respects, with the 2021 audited financial statements from which it has been derived.
+We have previously audited the 2022 financial statements of Women Giving Back, and our report dated November 21, 2023, expressed an unmodified opinion on those audited financial statements.
+In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2022, is consistent, in all material respects, with the 2022 audited financial statements from which it has been derived.

-Bethesda, Maryland November 21, 2023 Certified Public Accountants
+Bethesda, Maryland October 23, 2024 Certified Public Accountants

-Mulli Pc
+Mulli PC

-Statement of Financial Position December 31, 2022 With Comparative Totals As of December 31, 2021
+Statement of Financial Position December 31, 2023 With Comparative Totals As of December 31, 2022